Zappiti/Plugins/README.md

 This website is dedicated to Zappiti Media Center v4 plugins.

-It provide a couple a project samples that allow to create a custom movie/tvshow scraper.
+It provide a couple of projects samples that allow to create a custom movie/tvshow scraper.

 Basically, your plugin must provide a class that implement IMovieScraper / ITvShowScraper interface.